Waerumuthoga/alx-system_engineering-devops/0x16-api_advanced/README.md

-This directory contains files from the 0x16-api_advanced ALX project.
+ This is a directory that contains 0x16-api_advanced tasks.